Friday 20 September 2013

 Trap Lord, as the name suggests, is an ode to 'trap' music, a relatively new genre that has seen a boom in popularity in the last year, instrumentally characterised by heavy bass drums beats and fast twiddly hi-hats, a famous example being Baauer’s 'Harlem Shake' (love it or hate it).

-The lyrics on this album meanwhile take a lot of influence from trap culture, a trap being a term for a ghetto ruled by drug lords.
+The lyrics on this album meanwhile are influenced by life in the 'trap' (a type of ghetto in which lots of drug-dealing gangsters hang out).
 A$AP Ferg - rapper and member of the hip hop collective, A$AP Mob – plays the character of a drug-dealing kingpin.
 Subject matter consists mainly of how much money and bitches he has, the length of his gold chain and the length of his dick.